Reddit APIReddit Vote APITutorialUpvote APIPRAW Alternative

 Reddit's algorithm treats early votes as a ranking signal.
 The first votes a post receives in the minutes after publishing carry disproportionate weight in determining whether the post reaches the top of the subreddit feed.
 A programmatic vote call from your own account - cast immediately after you publish - is a legitimate automation of what you would do manually if you were watching the post.

-Why Reddit Write APIs Got Harder in 2026
+Why Reddit Write APIs Got Harder (2026)

 As of March 31, 2026, Reddit introduced the "App" label for accounts using allowed automation - the first formal policy distinction between approved programmatic Reddit access and unwanted spam bots.
 Reddit's announcement on r/redditdev confirmed: accounts that use automation in allowed ways will be known as "apps" and carry a visible label.
 This is a recognition that programmatic Reddit use is legitimate, provided it proxies real user intent.
 See the Reddit Developer Platform docs for the official API reference.